 Many of us are already feeling the stress as April 17th approaches.
-If you’re not an organized person, you’re probably thinking about all the receipts you need to gather together not about how to possibly change your filing status.
-However, that may be the key to getting a nice refund.
+If you’re not an organized person, you’re probably thinking about all the receipts you need to gather together.
+But you might want to think about how to possibly change your filing status instead.
+Doing that may be the key to getting a larger tax refund.
 If you are organized and have tried your best to offset your costs against your income, you may be worried that you’ll owe some money on tax day.
 Basically, everyone wants to pay as little as possible on our taxes so we’re going to show you how you can save.

-Your filing status is important because it determines the amount of your refund.
+Your filing status is important.
+It determines the amount of your tax refund.
 Your filing status sets your deductions and the tax credits you’re eligible to receive.

 Married or Single

 If you’re married, filing jointly may not always be the most cost-saving option.
 Most people are unaware of this fact.
-Filing separately may have more of an upfront cost and it may be more time consuming, but it may end up saving you thousands, especially if one of you have had heavy medical expenses or COBRA payments resulting from unemployment.
+Filing separately may have more of an upfront cost and it may be more time consuming.
+But it could also save you thousands.
+This is especially true if one of you have had heavy medical expenses or COBRA payments resulting from unemployment.
 If one of you has exceedingly high travel expenses for their work, you may also seriously consider filing separately.
-Unemployed people often have heavy costs too, for networking, job training and other such expenses.
+Unemployed people often have heavy costs for networking, job training and other such expenses, too.
 Again, you may save money with those deductions if you file separately from a spouse.
-The best thing to do is to estimate your taxes both separately and jointly and make the right decision afterwards.
-You can even do the estimate on your own using TurboTax or some such tax tool.
+The best thing to do is to estimate your taxes both separately and jointly.
+From there you can make the right decision.
+You can even do the estimate on your own using TurboTax or a similar tax tool.

-If you take care of elderly parents and are considered unmarried for the tax year, you may be able to qualify for the head-of-household status if you paid more than half the cost of maintaining their housing, food and, again, Homeowners Insurance or Renters Insurance.
+You could also qualify for the head-of-household status.
+This is an option if you take care of elderly parents and are considered unmarried for the tax year.
+You must have also paid more than half the cost of maintaining their housing, food and Homeowners Insurance or Renters Insurance.

-If you are a widow(er) with a dependent child and your spouse died within the last two tax years and you have not remarried, you may qualify for head-of-household status.
+Another way to qualify for head-of-household status is if you are a widow(er) with a dependent child and your spouse died within the last two tax years.
+You will only qualify this way if you have also not remarried.

-As long as one or more children lived under your roof for more than six months and you paid more than 50% of the cost of mortgage/rent, utilities, Homeowners Insurance and Renters Insurance, your expenses may be deductible because you qualify for head-of-household status.
-To qualify for the dependent care credit, your child must be under the age of 13 and unable to care for him/herself and lives with you for more than half the year.
+To qualify for the dependent care credit, your child must be under the age of 13, unable to care for him/herself and live with you for more than half the year.
 You may also be eligible for this type of credit if your spouse is incapable of self-care and lives with you for more than half the year.
 Expenses are capped at $3,000.

 Claiming 0 or 1 On Your Taxes

-If you want a bigger refund claiming zero will get you that.
-You’ll have more withheld from your paychecks so you get more at the end of the tax year.
-But if you want less money taken out of each paycheck and it means more to you than getting a bigger bundle at the end you should claim 1.
+If you want a bigger tax refund, claim zero on your taxes.
+You will have more withheld from your paychecks so you get more at the end of the tax year.
+But if you want less money taken out of each paycheck and you want a larger tax refund at the end of the year, claim 1.
 You should also claim 0 if you have other sources of income that will be taxed at the end of the year.
-Otherwise, you may get no refund and end up owing instead!
+Otherwise, you may receive no tax refund and end up owing instead.

 What’s an Earned Income Tax Credit and Am I Eligible?

-Working families and people who are self-employed or have a moderate-to-low income are often eligible for the Earned Income Tax Credit (EITC), which lowers your taxes and may result in a refund.
-To qualify you must have a Social Security number, be a U.S. citizen, a year-long resident alien or a non-resident alien married to an American citizen or resident alien and filing together.
-Your income must be self-employment or from an employer.
+Working families and people who are self-employed or have a moderate-to-low income are often eligible for the Earned Income Tax Credit (EITC).
+This lowers your taxes and may result in a tax refund.
+To qualify, you must have a Social Security number and be a U.S. citizen, a year-long resident alien or a non-resident alien married to an American citizen or resident alien and filing together.
+Your income must be from self-employment or from an employer.
 You cannot be claimed as a depend of someone else.
-You must have a qualifying child, be between 25 and 65 years old and living in the U.S for at least six months out of a year.
+You must also have a qualifying child between ages 25 and 65 years old and living in the U.S for at least six months out of a year.

-You may be able to deduct some of your insurance expenses, even health insurance and business insurance.
+You may be able to deduct some of your insurance expenses, including health insurance and Business Insurance.
 Speak with an experienced tax accountant about whether or not you’re eligible and what your limits are.
 You may also be able to deduct some of your Auto Insurance payments if you use your car for business purposes.

 It’s important to have a knowledgeable Insurance Specialist get you the proper insurance products you need in the first place.
-To get multiple free quotes for Auto or Home Insurance call (888) 772-4247.
+To get multiple free quotes for Auto or Homeowners Insurance call (855) 919-4247.
 Find out how you can save by bundling all your insurance products.